iarna/fetch-fic/README.md

 * The `rtf` importer is distinctly incomplete, notably it's missing tables and stylesheets.
 (But also tons of other less common things.)
 This doesn't impact my writing but YMMV.
+I ended up writing my own because the other options available to me either didn't support how Scriviner closes underlines or didn't support unicode.
+So it at least does those things right.  =p
 * The `bbcode`, `ao3` and `ffnet` outputters are still veeery fresh code and probably need some more laps around the yard before they're really done.
   `style` attributes ARE supported, but `style` tags are not (yet).
 The